-Google is continuing to astonish its users more and more.
-In our previous articles, we have already touched upon the benefits of Google Docs and Google Sheets in the ESL classroom.
-Today we are going to deal with Google Classroom, which is one more fundamental achievement in the IT-sphere introduced by Google.
+Google keeps surprising its users.
+In our previous articles we wrote about the benefits of Google Docs and Google Sheets in the ESL classroom.
+Today we are going to speak on Google Classroom, which is one more fundamental achievement in the IT-sphere introduced by Google.

-With the help of this magnificent online tool teachers can:
+With the help of the platform teachers can:

 — communicate with students.

 In Google Classroom you can create as many classes as you want.
 To create a class just click the “+” button on the right side of the screen and fill in the details.